hoytech/quadrable/README.md

 After the syncer has constructed the shadow copy of the provider's tree, it can then optionally incorporate values from this tree into its own.
 There are several options here:

 * Synchronisation: Simply replace the local tree with the shadow tree (after expanding its witness nodes).
 This is a leader/follower configuration where the syncer is replicating the data from the provider.
 * Grow-only: For all leaves that exist in the shadow tree but not locally, insert into the local tree.
 Ignore deletions and changes.
-This implements.
+This implements a "delta-state G-set CRDT".
-* Last-Write-Wins: Same as above, but handle changes as well, and discard the version with the older timestamp.
+* Last-Write-Wins: Same as above, but handle changes as well by incorporating records with newer timestamps (and use tombstones for deletion).
-For any modified values, replace if their timestamp is newer than the local version.
 * Other arbitrary logic: The syncer effectively has the full copies of both trees, so any sort of diffing/patching algorithm can be applied.

 ### Depth Limits

 When syncing, there is a trade-off between bandwith and round-trips.
-In the degenerate case, the provider could simply send the entire tree when queried.
+In the degenerate case, the provider could simply send the entire tree on every sync.
 This would only require a single round-trip, however much unnecessary data would be transferred if the trees share structure.

 At the other end of the spectrum, each request could specify a depth limit of 1.
 A larger depth limit results in transferring unnecessary witnesses, but reduces the number of round-trips needed.
 But since witnesses are small, it makes sense to speculatively pre-load witnesses in the event they are needed.
 By default the depth limits for both the initial and later requests are set to `4`, but these can be changed: